schlopp96/setPrecision/README.md

 - Both params can be entered in string format, and will output successfully assuming that both paramaters can be cast to their appropriate types.
   - This is done automatically.

+---

 ## Contact the Author

-- If you have any questions, comments, issues, complaints, etc that cannot be resolved over GitHub, please feel free to contact me:
+- If you have any questions, comments, or concerns that cannot be alleviated through the [project's GitHub repository](https://github.com/schlopp96/setPrecision), please feel free to contact me through my email address:
-  - Email at: `schloppdaddy@gmail.com`.
-- Otherwise:
+  - `schloppdaddy@gmail.com`
-  - Submit an issue through the project's [GitHub repository](https://github.com/schlopp96/setPrecision).